 And I will light the candles now.

-Wishing you all a Merry Christmas, a wonderful holiday season, and a prosperous and joyous New Year from the staff at Buckeyemuse (said staff being myself and three cats).
+Wishing you all a Merry Christmas, a wonderful holiday season, and a prosperous and joyous New Year from the staff at Buckeyemuse (said staff being myself and two cats).

 The Congo and Other Poems by Vachel Lindsay, Dover Thrift edition edited by Shane Weller, Dover Publications, Inc., 1992.